theharvardcrimson/comp-materials/README.md

 ## Setup

-If at any point, you encounter errors or have questions about our reasoning, let us know!

 ### Git

 This is likely already installed unless you are using [Windows](https://git-scm.com/download/win). `git` is crucial!
 It is your best friend.